 Cost of Professional Microdermabrasion vs. At-Home Microdermabrasion Kits

 Microdermabrasion can be performed from the comfort of your own home using an at-home microdermabrasion machine.
-DIY microdermabrasion kits provide efficacy similar to that of a professional treatment, though consistent and repeated use is required for effects to become visible.
+DIY microdermabrasion kits provide results similar to that of a professional treatment, although consistent and repeated use is required for effects to become apparent.

 Microdermabrasion kits vary in price depending on their size, power and features.
-Small hand-held devices are typically priced beginning at $50, while larger, more powerful tabletop machines cost upwards of $300.
+Small hand-held devices are typically priced at $50, while larger, more powerful tabletop machines cost upward of $300.

-In addition, you may be required to buy refillable tips and filters for $15 and $7, respectively, when you run out.
+In addition, you may be required to buy refillable tips and filters at $15 and $7, respectively, when you require more.